Gethsemane & Church of All Nations

 4. Christ provided us with the perfect example of how we should choose God’s will over our own.
 In the same way Christ submitted to the will of the Father, do we submit to God as well?

 5. Olives are useless unless they are crushed.
-Christ's main purpose in His first coming was to be crushed for our sins.
-If He wouldn't have fulfilled and submitted to God's will for Him, it all would have been useless.
+Christ's primary purpose in His first coming was to be crushed for our sins.
+If He hadn't fulfilled and submitted to God's will for Him, it all would have been useless.

 Travel Guide Book